dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## What is energy?

 Energy can be used to perform actions on the network, instead of SUB tokens.
 Energy can be created by burning SUB tokens.

+## Can I transfer energy?

-Energy is not a token, and is not transferrable.
-When it is created, it can be created in any account, not only the account that burned the SUB tokens.
+No. Energy is not a token, and it cannot be transferred.

-This means you can gift your friends energy, or get free energy from the operator of a social network running on Subsocial.
-Transactions paid for with energy have lower fees than transactions paid for with SUB.
-The difference in the fees is determined by the energy coefficient, which is currently set to 5x, but can be changed by on-chain governance.
-In effect, burning SUB and using energy will allow you to perform 5x as many transactions.
+## Can I give energy to other people or accounts?

+Yes, but only by burning SUB.
+An account can burn SUB to create energy in a different account, allowing you to burn SUB and create the energy in your friend's account, for example.

+## Can I convert energy back into SUB?

+No.

+## Is energy required to use Subsocial?

+No, you can pay for transactions with SUB, but it will be cheaper to turn SUB into energy and pay for transactions with energy.

 ## Is there a way to get free tokens in order to use Subsocial?